- June 1, 2020

 Flight Attendant Per Diem

-The second component of a flight attendant’s salary is per diem which is compensation paid to the flight attendant for every hour they are away from home.
-One big difference between per diem and flight pay is that per diem typically begins when the flight attendant reports for duty and ends 15 minutes after the plane blocks into the gate on the final flight for that flight attendant’s particular trip.
+The second component of a flight attendant’s salary is “per diem”.
+This is compensation paid to the flight attendant for every hour they are away from base.
+Per diem typically begins when the flight attendant reports for duty and ends 15 minutes after the plane blocks into the gate on the final leg of a trip.
+The 15 minutes post block-in is called a“debrief”.

-As an example, a flight attendant is working a 4-day trip.
-From the time the flight attendant checked in at the airport for their first flight to 15 minutes after their last flight on the fourth-day totals 84 hours away from home.
+For example, a flight attendant works a 4 day trip.
+From the time the flight attendant reported at the airport for their first flight until their 15 minute debrief on the fourth day, their time away from base (TAFB) totals 84 hours.
 The airline they work for pays $1.50 per diem so the flight attendant will receive $126 in per diem for that particular trip.
-If the flight attendant happened to work the same trip one time each week then the total per diem for that month would be $504.
+If the flight attendant happened to work the same trip once a week, then the total per diem for that month would be $504.

-Per diem for multi-day trips where the flight attendant is required to layover for one or more nights is not taxed.
-Some flight attendants specifically will look for longer trips, pack more, and spend less to increase their hours away from home so they receive more per diem pay.
-It’s not uncommon for flight attendants to want to party, sightsee or shop while on a layover which means they may end up spending more than they will actually earn from per diem on a particular trip–and that’s okay as long as they are having fun which is why they enjoy being a flight attendant!
+Per diem for multi-day trips in which the flight attendant is required to layover for one or more nights is not taxed.
+Some flight attendants will specifically bid for longer trips so that they receive more per diem pay.
+Packing your own food and spending less on layovers are two ways that you can maximize your per diem allowance and keep more of that money in your pocket.
+It’s not uncommon for flight attendants to want to sightsee, enjoy local nightlife, or shop while on a layover- which means they could end up spending more than they earn from per diem.
+If one can afford that, no harm no foul because enjoying a layover is a part of the flight attendant experience!

-Besides flight pay and per diem, flight attendants may receive additional compensation if they work a specific position on the plane, such as the “Lead Flight Attendant” or if they speak a language.
-Depending on the airline position pay ranges from an additional $2.00 to $3.00 and language pay an additional $2 an hour.
-These pay components are only paid while the flight attendant is on the plane with the passengers and not paid every hour like per diem is.
+Besides flight pay and per diem, flight attendants may receive additional compensation if they work a specific position on the plane, such as the “Lead Flight Attendant” or if they are language qualified on flights that require an interpreter.
+Depending on the airline, position pay ranges from an additional $2 to $3 per flight hour and language pay is an additional $2-$3 per flight hour.
+These pay components are only paid when the flight attendant is receiving flight pay- not for every hour away from base like per diem.

 As you can see, flight attendant pay isn’t as clear as a blue sky!
-Some airlines don’t really go into detail when they hire new flight attendants and for a good reason.
-The idea of not getting paid for the first hour you’re at work, the time you are on the ground experiencing a delay, or in between flights would not be very alluring for potential candidates.
-Many flight attendants gripe about the lack of a true hourly rate for every hour they are at work.
-It’s important to note that pilots also paid the same way their flight time.
+Some airlines don’t really go into detail regarding the nuance of pay when they hire new flight attendants and for a good reason.
+The idea of not getting paid for the first hour you’re at work, the time you are on the ground experiencing a delay or in between flights would not be very alluring for potential candidates.
+Many flight attendants complain about the lack of a true hourly rate for every hour they are at work.
+It’s important to note that pilots are also paid the same way for their flight time.
 Pilots might not be as perturbed by this since they receive a much higher rate for flight pay and also have lower limits for how many hours they can fly each day and remain on duty.
+It’s important to note that this is the aviation industry standard and is not likely to be changed anytime soon.

 Key Points on Flight Attendant Pay